VerifyTests/Verify/docs/build-server.md

 ### AppVeyor

-Use an [on_failure build step](https://www.appveyor.com/docs/build-configuration/#build-pipeline) to call [Push-AppveyorArtifact](https://www.appveyor.com/docs/build-worker-api/#push-artifact).
+Use a [on_failure build step](https://www.appveyor.com/docs/build-configuration/#build-pipeline) to call [Push-AppveyorArtifact](https://www.appveyor.com/docs/build-worker-api/#push-artifact).

 <!-- snippet: AppVeyorArtifacts -->
 <a id='snippet-appveyorartifacts'></a>